Our Services

 Helpful Resources

-Night sweats in seniors are common and not just about menopause; they can stem from hormone changes including andropause or thyroid disease, infections, lymphoma or leukemia, medications, low blood sugar, sleep apnea, anxiety, GERD, and neurological disorders.
+Night sweats in seniors are common and often caused by more than menopause.
+Frequent causes include hormone changes (andropause, thyroid disease), infections, lymphoma or leukemia, medications, low blood sugar, sleep apnea, anxiety, GERD, and neurological disorders.

 If you or a loved one wakes up drenched in sweat, needing to change clothes or bedding, it's important to understand what may be happening — and when it's time to speak to a doctor.